PeiwenSun2000/2021-MCM-B-Finalist-sharing/README.md

 Here is spw part of [notes](./spw_part).
 This is not a good notes and you may not look into it carefully, but it reflects how we envolve.

 Best luck to you all~~

+If any question, feel welcome to submit an issue.